regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 because you will need to make very bad queries, and browsers never does bad queries.
 Well, in the past they was an issue end-of-line injections on Digest Authentication names or with bad separators on Ajax queries.
-But finding a flaw in a browser that allow HTTP smuggling requests coming from *regular* browsers is an exception.
+But finding a flaw in a browser that allows HTTP smuggling requests coming from *regular* browsers is an exception.
 Smuggling does not usually imply that Suzann is an innocent smuggler using a regular browser.